Skip to content

 Sutra 2.20 Drasta drsimatrah suddho pi pratyayanupasyah...The Seer is nothing but the seeing which, although pure, appears to see the the mind. (our pure consciousness is unchanging - we are all the same light)

+More about me.
 I trained and qualified at Union Yoga in Edinburgh, with Brian Cooper and Nawajyoti in 2005, and am certified with Yoga Alliance as a Senior Yoga Teacher (SYT).

 I have also trained with David Swenson and have practiced with many more inspiring teachers both at home and abroad.
 These include (amongst others) my first teacher James Bradford.
 Gingi Lee, Matthew Sweeney, Paul Grilley, Liz Lark, Richard Freeman, Nancy Gilgoff, Chuck Miller and Maty Ezraty.
 I have also practiced with Sri K. Pattabji Jois and Sharat in London.
 I am grateful for the immense knowledge of Donna Farhi and amazing spirit and generosity of my time learning with John Scott.